GitMubarak/hm-cool-author-box-widget/readme.txt

 == Description ==

-[HM - Cool Author Box](http://www.hossnimubarak.com) display an author box to your theme sidebar/widget area or in Post/Page with Social media links.
+[Cool Author Box](http://www.hossnimubarak.com) display an author box to your theme sidebar/widget area or in Post/Page with Social media links.
 User can use their profile info or they can put other info in this plugin.
 6 eyecatching templates let the user to choose according to their theme.
 12 common social links help user to connect with more people.

 **🌟 Plugin Features:**